adihaviv/nopos/README.md

 ```

 ## Large Scale Setting - The Pile
-To reconstract The Pile subset data we used for the experiments in the paper see https://github.com/adihaviv/NoPos/tree/main/nopos_experiments/the_pile_construction
+To reconstruct The Pile subset data we used for the experiments in the paper, see https://github.com/adihaviv/NoPos/tree/main/nopos_experiments/the_pile_construction

-The preprocessed dataset can be found in https://www.cs.tau.ac.il/~adihaviv1/nopos_the_pile
+The preprocessed dataset can be found at https://www.cs.tau.ac.il/~adihaviv1/nopos_the_pile

 ## Citation